Global Precious Metals Code V2

 - Precious Metals Trading Information.
 This can take various forms, including information relating to the past, present and future trading activity or positions of the Market Participant itself or of its Clients, as well as related information that is sensitive and is received or produced in the course of such activity.
 Examples include but are not limited to:

-Confidential, proprietary and other information for which Market Participants may agree to a higher standard of non-disclosure, which at their discretion, may be formalised in a written non- disclosure or similar confidentiality agreement.
+Designated Confidential Information includes confidential, proprietary and other information for which Market Participants may agree to a higher standard of non-disclosure, which at their discretion, may be formalised in a written non-disclosure or similar confidentiality agreement.

 A view shared by Market Participants on the general state of and trends in the market.

-A Market Participant that has been granted the status of Market Maker by the LBMA.
+A Market Participant that has been granted the status of Market Maker by LBMA.

-Where staff deal for their personal or indirect benefit (e.g. for their immediate family members or other close parties).
+Where personnel deal for their personal or indirect benefit (e.g. for their immediate family members or other close parties).

-In the context of this Code, this term refers to gold, silver, platinum, and platinum.
+In the context of this Code, this term refers to Gold, Silver, Platinum, and Palladium.